-We have audited the accompanying consolidated balance sheets of Farmers & Merchants Bancorp, Inc. (Company) as of December 31, 2015 and 2014, and the related consolidated statements of income and comprehensive income, changes to stockholders' equity and cash flows for the years then ended.
+We have audited the accompanying consolidated balance sheets of Farmers & Merchants Bancorp, Inc. (Company) as of December 31, 2016 and 2015, and the related consolidated statements of income and comprehensive income, changes to stockholders' equity and cash flows for each of the years in the three-year period ended December 31, 2016.
 The Company's management is responsible for these financial statements.
-Our responsibility is to express an opinion on these financial statements based on our audite.
+Our responsibility is to express an opinion on these financial statements based on our audits.